Scientists

 Methods

-The WTM movement lessons of Part II are based on the Feldenkrais® Methods and developmental movements.
-The main idea of the movement lessons is to learn to sense guidance from the Sensory Body.
-Games were put into an elementary school level physical education program.
-Part I and Part II physical education programs meet the standards.
+The WTM movement lessons of Advance Lessons are based on the Feldenkrais® Methods and developmental movements.
+The main idea of the movement lessons is to learn to sense guidance from the Sensory Body is were put into an elementary school level physical education program.
+Part I and Advanced Lessons physical education programs meet some of the standards.
 These standards are set for United States Elementary School Physical Education programs.

 (√) Were Lessons Tested & Proven Effective? click ->

-- Developing awareness of how physical changes relate to psychological and cognitive changes
+5. Developing awareness of to physical changes relate to psychological and cognitive changes

 Educational Institutions Involved